SCENIC BUS RIDES

 The route starts at the bus station underneath Exchange Square and follows the route of the number 15 (see above) service through Wan Chai and along the lower part of Stubbs Road.
 As the route begins its incline there are excellent views down over Happy Valley and the racetrack and the bus shortly leaves Stubbs Road to climb up Wong Nai Chung Road to Hong Kong Parkview, a rather incongruous and ugly residential development along the path of the Hong Kong Trail.
 At Wong Nai Chung Gap the journey reaches its highest point and soon there are panoramic views across the south side of the island with Deepwater Bay and Repulse Bay down below.
 The road skirts the edge of Tai Tam Country Park as it descends to join the coast road at Repulse Bay.
 From Repulse Bay to Stanley the bus climbs and descends along the narrow twisting road before finally descending to Stanley Village.
 Leave the bus at Stanley Village Bus Terminus (many buses continues to Stanley Prison).

-Journey time is about 1 hour.
-Services are operated by Citybus daily from 6am until after midnight at intervals of between 8 and 20 minutes.
-The one way fare is HK$7.90
+Journey time is about 50 minutes.
+Services of route 6 are operated by Citybus daily from 6am until after midnight at intervals of between 8 and 20 minutes.

 NO 94 SAI KUNG TO WONG SHEK PIER